-Lux Ratings are Subjective!
+Lux Ratings

-What is Lux Rating measuring?
+What is Lux measuring?

-Lux is measuring the wrong thing.
+Lux is measuring the wrong thing, because the right thing is too variable.

 Also, since all we can measure is the light hitting an object - not the light reflecting off the object - measurements of lux in the atmosphere are pretty worthless.
 Two scenarios with the same lux rating, can produce different results because atmospheric differences, like bugs, humidity, fog, and other weather can how much of the light reflected off an object ends up hitting the camera image sensor.